sudheerapte/sudheerapte.github.io/_posts/2018-07-03-interaction-not-ui.md

 title: Interaction Design, not UI Design
 ---

+# Interaction Design, not UI Design

 Interaction Design is about *behavior*: how the system or application interacts with the user.

 Usually people think of a typical graphical windowed interface, such as you might see on a personal computer or a portable device, as being the thing being designed.
 Almost the entire focus of interaction design tends to be on this user interface.

 But that is too limited a view, particularly when considering embedded systems.